BerriAI/litellm/litellm_server/README.md

           </a>
 </h4>

-LiteLLM Server provides:
+LiteLLM Server supports:
-- A fixed endpoint to call all LiteLLM-supported models/providers
+- LLM API Calls in the OpenAI ChatCompletions format
 - Caching + Logging capabilities (Redis and Langfuse, respectively)
+- Setting API keys in the request headers or in the .env

 ## Usage